sodiboo/OffroadPackets/README.md

 This library only registers the packet ID ``0``, because it's not used by the base game.
 Unless a mod GUID only contains the characters ``%*/49>@EJOTY^`ejoty~`` after a space anywhere, this also won't conflict with iiVeil's PacketHelper.
 It should actually be completely cross-compatible and you should be able to use both at once if you really wanna.
 If your GUID's offset evaluates to 0, you have bigger problems such as conflicting with the game if you register so much as 2 packets anyways, and that's why i made this library, as it avoids such issues altogether.

+## Not on windows?

+This library is built against the windows version of Facepunch.Steamworks.
+If you're not on Windows, install [UnifiedSteamworks](https://muck.thunderstore.io/package/Terrain/UnifiedSteamworks/).

 ## Terminology

 - A "Server Packet" is a packet sent by the server, to a client (or multiple clients).